joeparis/pf2e-errata/src/dark_archive.md

 **Amp** You project pure heat that causes a target to combust.
 The initial damage changes to 1d10 fire damage (not adding your ability modifier) plus 1 fire splash damage.
 When using amped *ignition* as a melee attack, increase the damage dice of the initial damage from d10s to d12s.
 You are not harmed by splash damage from amped *ignition*.

-**Amp Heightened (+1)** Instead of using *ignition*’s normal heightened entry, the initial damage increases by 1d10 (1d12 for melee) and the splash damage increases by 1.
+**Amp Heightened (+1)** Instead of using *ignition*'s normal heightened entry, the initial damage increases by 1d10 (1d12 for melee) and the splash damage increases by 1.
 The persistent fire damage on a critical hit increases by 1d4.

 ### Frostbite
 Your *frostbite* reaches even further.
 The range increases to 180 feet.
 Your *frostbite* also gains the following amp.